cryptik/aismsg_pi/README.md

 Load the aismsg_pi.sln in to VisualStudio 2013 and build the debug version.

 Run the copy-plugin.bat to copy the plugin files to a debug version of OpenCPN.

+** NOTE: This plug-in is in development.
+It compiles but is not functional.
+	     Only Windows build currently supported.